chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 FlutterBluePlus is proudly sponsored by [Jamcorder](https://www.jamcorder.com/).

-If you'd like to support continued development of FlutterBluePlus, consider buying one :smiley:.

 ## Tutorial

 If you are new to Bluetooth, you should start by reading BLE tutorials.